bohdanzdorov/VirtualTeleportClient/README.md

 - **Teleport experience** – `TeleportPage` wraps the scene in `KeyboardControls`, renders the map, synchronises other players, and handles Agora media tracks.
 - **Shared video panel** – `TvLinkInput` sanitises URLs (HTTPS-only, allow-list of hosts) before broadcasting them to the server and all clients.

-### Testing Notes
-- Resize the browser window to verify responsive layouts on both the main menu and character editor pages.
-- Use two browser windows (or devices) to confirm Socket.IO user synchronisation and shared TV behaviour.
-- Validate Agora connectivity by joining the same room from multiple sessions and checking audio/video playback.

 ### Deployment Checklist
 - Build the frontend (`npm run build`) and deploy the `dist/` directory behind a static host or CDN.
 - Serve over HTTPS to satisfy Agora and browser media requirements.